Classification of the Orthogonal Separable Webs for the Hamilton-Jacobi and Klein-Gordon Equations on 3-Dimensional Minkowski Space: Concircular tensors in

 as well as the following two characteristic polynomials:

 where the latter determinant is evaluated in $D^{\bot}$.
-We therefore have that the classification of CTs within each of the cases listed in the above theorem is reducible to a classification of the metric-Jordan canonical forms for $A_c$.
+We therefore have that the classification of CTs within each of the cases listed in Theorem \ref{classificationtheorem}, is reducible to a classification of the metric-Jordan canonical forms for $A_c$.

-We also note that in the classification of OCTs as per the above theorem, CTs which differ by multiples of the metric in $D^{\bot}$ induce the same separable webs if $\dim{D} \leq 2$.
-While not explicitly stated in \cite{Rajaratnam2014}, this result is implied by the proof of the above theorem given therein.
+We also note that in the classification of orthogonal CTs as per Theorem \ref{classificationtheorem}, CTs which differ by multiples of the metric in $D^{\bot}$ induce the same separable webs if $\dim{D} \leq 2$.
+While not explicitly stated in \cite{Rajaratnam2014}, this result is implied by the proof of Theorem \ref{classificationtheorem} given therein.
 We shall use this result frequently to simplify our canonical forms for the axial concircular tensors.

-We finish this section with some results concerning ICTs which will be of great importance to us.
-Recall that an ICT determines a separable web, and its eigenfunctions are separable coordinates adapted to this web; we call these \textit{canonical coordinates} associated with the ICT.
-Furthermore, one can show that a non-constant CT $L = A + 2w \odot r + mr\odot r$ in $\mathbb{E}^n_\nu$ (for $\nu \leq 1$) is an ICT if and only if $A_c$ has no multidimensional eigenspaces; equivalently, $L$ is reducible if and only if $A_c$ has a multidimensional eigenspace \cite{Rajaratnam2014}.
+We finish this section with some results that will allows us to extract explicit formulae for separable coordinates from an irreducible CT.
+Recall that an irreducible CT determines a separable web, and its eigenfunctions are separable coordinates adapted to this web; we call these \textit{canonical coordinates} associated with the irreducible CT.
+Furthermore, one can show that a~non-constant CT $L = A + 2w \odot r + mr\odot r$ in $\mathbb{E}^n_\nu$ (for $\nu \leq 1$) is an irreducible CT if and only if $A_c$ has no multidimensional eigenspaces; equivalently, $L$ is reducible if and only if $A_c$ has a~multidimensional eigenspace \cite{Rajaratnam2014}.

-The following technical results are derived in \cite{Rajaratnam2014} and allow one to obtain, given an ICT $L$, the transformation equations between the induced canonical coordinates ($u^i$), and the lightcone-Cartesian coordinates $(x^i)$ in which $(A,g)$ take the prescribed form.
-First, if $L = A + r \otimes r^{\flat}$ is a central ICT in canonical form, and if $A$ and $g$ take the following forms in coordinates $(x^i)$:
+The following technical results are derived in \cite{Rajaratnam2014} and allow one to obtain, given an irreducible CT $L$, the transformation equations between the induced canonical coordinates $\big(u^i\big)$, and the lightcone-Cartesian coordinates $\big(x^i\big)$ in which $(A,g)$ take the prescribed form.
+First, if $L = A + r \otimes r^{\flat}$ is a central irreducible CT in canonical form, and if $A$ and $g$ take the following forms in coordinates~$\big(x^i\big)$, where the matrices $J_k(\lambda)$ and $S_k$ are defined in Appendix~\ref{appA}:

 then, from \cite{Rajaratnam2014}, we have the following equations: